dengqiangxi/zhihu_spider/README.md

   set your image path in `settings.py/IMAGES_STORE`

-  use your own cookie and set it in `settings.py/ZHIHU_COOKIE` and in project root folder
+  use your own cookie and set it in `settings.py/ZHIHU_COOKIE`

-  use commandline `scrapy crawl zhihu`
+  in project root folder use commandline `scrapy crawl zhihu`

   just crawl it